akshayTupe00/test/README.md

 # Notification Center Documentation

 ## System Flow Diagram
-The notification system consists of two main flows: the Publishing Flow and the Retrieval Flow.
-Each component in the diagram corresponds to specific functionality documented in later sections.
+The notification system consists of three main flows: the Publishing Flow, the Retrieval Flow, and the Automated Scheme Notification Flow.
+Each component corresponds to specific functionality documented in later sections.

 <details>
 <summary>Click to expand the Notification Center Flow Diagram</summary>